dyaremyshyn/LetsGetChecked/README.md

 - [X] Documentation<br>

 ## Important observations
--> API Keys cannot be stored in the code or even in the info.plist.
+- API Keys cannot be stored in the code or even in the info.plist.
 This could lead to a leak, and the API Keys will be exposed.
-To prevent, and mange properly the API Keys we should use some service to store the API Keys outside the app, and should be donwloaded as some kind of resource after the app is installed.<br>
+To prevent and manage properly the API Keys, we should use some service to store the API Keys outside the app (p.e.
+AWS Secrets Manager) and should be downloaded as some kind of resource after the app is installed.<br>
--> Implemented the Google Place API to have the autocomplete in the location input.<br>
+- Implemented the Google Place API to have the autocomplete in the location input.
+It will help the user to prevent any typo and search faster.<br>

-## Clean Architecture
+## Architecture
+**MAKE IT WORK, MAKE IT PERFECT**<br>
-My approach is following the separations of concerns, dependency inversion, and keeping the core logic independent of external frameworks.
-Each layer should not depend on any other layer.
-This way the project is robust, maintainable, flexible, and scalable codebase.
-Also, this way the implemented features are easier to test and it's easier to implement new features.
+I followed <ins>**clean architecture**</ins> principles by focusing on separation of concerns, dependency inversion, and keeping core logic independent of external frameworks.
+This methodology ensures that each layer functions independently, making the project robust, maintainable, flexible, and scalable.
+Additionally, this approach simplifies the testing of implemented features and facilitates the integration of new ones.

 ### Thanks for reviewing my challenge, I am open to any suggestion and always open to improve! :)